Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 }
 ```

-We've got the exhaustiveness checks back but haven't lost any of the tedium.
-Thankfully we can fix this using a really powerful metaprogramming tool, [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
-Sourcery automates repetitive tasks by allowing you to specify [Stencil](https://github.com/stencilproject/Stencil) templates containing rules.
+In doing this we've got the exhaustiveness checks back but haven't lost any of the tedium.
+Thankfully we can fix this using a powerful metaprogramming tool named [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
+Sourcery automates repetitive tasks by allowing you to specify [Stencil](https://github.com/stencilproject/Stencil) templates containing rules to generate boilerplate code.

 Let's walk through how we would solve this issue by automating `Equatable` conformance for this particular enum.
-If you already have a project you'd like to add this to go ahead and use that.
+If you already have a project you'd like to test this with ahead and use that.
 I'm going to set up a test project to demonstrate this.

 ```bash
 $ mkdir SourceryDemo && cd SourceryDemo